BOI Reporting No Longer Required for Businesses Created in U.S.

-Depending on your business structure, you must report beneficial ownership information (BOI)—aka who owns and controls your company—to the U.S. government.
-If you fail to comply, you could face hefty penalties of $591 per day and even jail time.
+Now, only certain foreign companies must report beneficial ownership information—aka who owns and controls the company—to the U.S. government.
+Failing to comply may garner hefty penalties of $10,000 and even jail time.

 Table of Contents